-Except as specified, gains and losses on the disposition of property are allowable when treated consistently with the requirements in the following documents.
-[See also OMB Circular A-21, (J)(21); OMB Circular A-87, Attachment B, (18); ASMB C-10, Question 3-40; OMB Circular A-122, Attachment B, (18); UGMS, Part II, Attachment B, (23)]
+Except as specified, gains and losses on the disposition of property are allowable when treated consistently with the certain requirements.

+For more information refer to the cited references at the end of this Section 8.3.25.

+Reference: 2 CFR § 200.443 (Uniform Guidance); Appendix 7 to TxGMS

-8.3.26 General Government Expenses
+8.3.26 General Costs of Government

 Except as provided for travel costs, the costs of government, including accounting and budgeting costs associated with general government functions, are unallowable.

-[See also OMB Circular A-87 Attachment B, (19); ASMB C-10 Question 3-41; UGMS Part II Attachment B, (24); not addressed by OMB Circulars A-21 or A-122]
+For more information refer to the cited references at the end of this Section 8.3.26.

+Reference: 2 CFR § 200.444 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.27 Goods or Services for Personal Use

-Costs of goods or services for personal use by an organization's employees are unallowable regardless of whether the cost is reported as taxable income to the employees.
-[OMB Circular A-21, (J)(21); OMB Circular A-87, Attachment B, (20); OMB Circular A-122, Attachment B, (19); not addressed by UGMS]
+Costs of goods or services for personal use by a Grantee’s employees are unallowable regardless of whether the cost is reported as taxable income to the employees.
+Also refer to Section 8.3.28 Housing and Personal Living Expenses, in this manual.

+Reference: 2 CFR § 200.445 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.28 Housing and Personal Living Expenses

-Costs of housing, housing allowances and personal living expenses for/of an organization’s officers (including current and past) are unallowable as fringe benefits or indirect costs regardless of whether the cost is reported as taxable income to the employees.
-These costs are allowable as to a sponsored award when necessary for the performance of the award and approved by awarding agencies.
-[OMB Circular A-21, (J)(23); OMB Circular A-122, Attachment B, (20); not addressed by OMB Circular A-87 or UGMS]
+Costs of housing (for example, depreciation, maintenance, utilities, furnishings, rent), housing allowances and personal living expenses are only allowable as direct costs regardless of whether the cost is reported as taxable income to the employees.
+In addition, to be allowable, the direct costs must be approved in advance by the federal awarding agency (for federal awards) or state awarding agency (for state awards).

+Reference: 2 CFR § 200.445 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.29 Idle Facilities and Idle Capacity

 The cost of idle facilities are unallowable except to the extent specifically provided.
 The cost of idle capacity is allowable when it exists under the specified circumstances.

-[See also OMB Circular A-21 (J)(24); OMB Circular A-87 Attachment B, (21); OMB Circular A-122 Attachment B, (21); UGMS Part II Attachment B, (25)]
+For more information refer to the cited references at the end of this Section 8.3.29.

+Reference: 2 CFR § 200.446 (Uniform Guidance); Appendix 7 to TxGMS

 8.3.30 Insurance and Indemnification

-Costs of insurance required or approved and maintained, pursuant to the or , are allowable.
+Costs of insurance required or approved and maintained pursuant to the federal award or state award are allowable, respectively.
 Costs of other insurance in connection with the general conduct of activities are allowable subject to certain limitations.

-[See also OMB Circular A-21 (J)(25); OMB Circular A-87 Attachment B, (22); ASMB C-10 Question 3-42; OMB Circular A-122 Attachment B, (22); UGMS Part II Attachment B, (26)]
+For more information refer to the cited references at the end of this Section 8.3.30.
+Also refer to Section 3.2 Other Insurance Requirements, in this manual.

+Reference: 2 CFR § 200.447 (Uniform Guidance); Appendix 7 to TxGMS

+8.3.30a Intellectual Property

+For federal awards refer to 2 CFR § 200.448 (Uniform Guidance).
+For state awards refer to Appendix 7 to TxGMS.

 8.3.31 Interest

-Costs incurred for interest on borrowed capital or the use of an organization’s own funds (or endowment funds, as applicable), however represented, are unallowable except as authorized by federal or state legislation, or for interest on debt incurred to acquire or replace .
-[See also OMB Circular A-21 (J)(26); OMB Circular A-87 Attachment B, (23); ASMB C-10 Questions 3-4, and 3-43 through 3-51; OMB Circular A-122 Attachment B, (23); UGMS Part II Attachment B, (27)]
+Costs incurred for interest on borrowed capital, use of the Grantee’s own funds, or temporary use of endowment funds, however represented, are unallowable.
+Financing costs (including interest) to acquire, construct, or replace capital assets are allowable subject to specified conditions.

+For more information refer to the cited references at the end of this Section 8.3.31.
+Also refer to Section 8.3.22 Equipment, Buildings, and Other Capital Expenditures, in this manual

+Reference: 2 CFR § 200.449 (Uniform Guidance); Appendix 7 to TxGMS

-8.3.32 Labor Relations Costs
+8.3.32 [Reserved]

-Costs incurred in maintaining satisfactory relations between the organization and its employees, including costs of labor management committees, employees’ publications, and other related activities, are allowable.
-[OMB Circular A-21 (J)(27); OMB Circular A-122 Attachment B, (24); not addressed by OMB Circular A-87 or UGMS]
+This section is reserved.

-8.3.33 Defense and Prosecution of Criminal and Civil Proceedings and Claims
+8.3.33 Legal Costs & Costs for Defense and Prosecution of Criminal and Civil Proceedings, Claims, Appeals and Patent Infringements